Al Smith: Early life

 Smith grew up with his family struggling financially in the Gilded Age; New York City matured and completed major infrastructure projects.
 The Brooklyn Bridge was being constructed nearby.
 "The Brooklyn Bridge and I grew up together", Smith would later recall.
-His four grandparents were Irish, German, Italian, and Anglo-Irish, but Smith identified with the Irish-American community and became its leading spokesman in the 1920s.
+His four grandparents were of ethnic German, Irish as well as Italian ancestry, but Smith identified more with the Irish-American community and became its leading spokesman in the 1920s.

-His father Alfred owned a small trucking firm, but died when the boy was 13.
+His father Alfred owned a small trucking firm, but died when Smith was 13.
 Aged 14, Smith had to drop out of St. James parochial school to help support the family, and worked at a fish market for seven years.
 Prior to dropping out of school, he served as an altar boy, and was strongly influenced by the Catholic priests he worked with.
 He never attended high school or college, and claimed he learned about people by studying them at the Fulton Fish Market, where he worked for $12 per week.
 His acting skills made him a success on the amateur theater circuit.
 He became widely known, and developed the smooth oratorical style that characterized his political career.
-On May 6, 1900, Al Smith married Catherine Ann Dunn, with whom he had five children.

 Political career

 In his political career, Smith built on his working-class beginnings, identifying himself with immigrants and campaigning as a man of the people.
 Although indebted to the Tammany Hall political machine (and particularly to its boss, "Silent" Charlie Murphy), he remained untarnished by corruption and worked for the passage of progressive legislation.
-It was during his early unofficial jobs with Tammany Hall that he gained renown as an excellent speaker.
+It was during his early unofficial jobs with Tammany Hall that he gained renown as an orator.
 Smith's first political job was in 1895, as an investigator in the office of the Commissioner of Jurors as appointed by Tammany Hall.

+During his time as the Governor of New York, Smith became known as a progressive; David Farber wrote that "Smith became a strong and effective advocate of worker safety laws and championed, then and for years after, legislation aimed at giving workers more rights and protections against economic exploitation."
+He staunchly supported labor unions and pressed for protective legislation for the workers, stressing the need to expand the rights of working women in particular.
+A “New Era Progressive”, Smith advocated local governnment funded facilities and services such as hospitals, parks and schools in poor and working-class areas.
+Speaking of the role of the state in 1927, Smith said: "The State is a living force.
+It must have the ability to clothe itself with human understanding of the daily, living needs of those whom it is created to serve."
+However, Smith envisioned a progressive vision based on state and local intervention, and decentralizing power to specific locales and communities.
+He was ambivalent with regard to federal economic intervention, which eventually led him to oppose the New Deal legislation.